beast-dev/doc/tutorials/workshop_model_selection/workshop_model_selection.md

 The length of the initial standard MCMC chain should also be increased to ensure convergence towards the posterior before the PS/SS calculations are initiated.
 An initial chain length of 5,000,000 iterations should be sufficient here.
 Note that using these settings, the marginal likelihood estimation will take approximately the time it takes to complete a standard MCMC run of 25,000,000 generations for this data (+ 5,000,000 iterations for the initial chain).
-Due to time constraints, the output files of these analyses have been made available.
+Due to time constraints, we won't run this full-length analysis now (although more demanding computational settings can be attempted during the free computer time or left running over night).

 {% include important.html content="It makes no sense to load the output files from a PS/SS/GSS analysis into Tracer as these files contain the output of a series of MCMC analyses." %}

-Note that in both folders containing the large output files for PS/SS/GSS provided, there is a BEAST XML file available to compute the MLE: calculate-PS-SS.xml or calculate-GSS.xml.
+**Note:** in early implementations of PS/SS/GSS in BEAST, the estimated log marginal likelihood estimate wasn't saved to disk.
-These XML files will merely read in the samples from the power posteriors collected and will hence take only a short time to compute the actual estimates using these samples.
+Technically, simple XML files can be used when the actual MLE was lost but the log files are still available (which is a better alternative than rerunning the whole analysis).
-Again, these simple XML files can be used when the actual MLE was lost but the log files are still available (which is a better alternative than rerunning the whole analysis).
+However, the latest release of BEAST saves the final result to a specified file name, so that this result is easily accessible, even when your terminal has been closed or your standard output is no longer available.

 For the strict clock analysis, we arrive at -5676.04 and -5676.10 for PS and SS respectively.
 For the uncorrelated relaxed clock analysis, we get -5656.8 and -5658.14 for the same estimators.